zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System-Edison.md

 We'll want to setup the directory where our driver will be located.
 Create a `/devices` directory, and within it create another folder called `led`.
 This folder will contain one file - `index.js`.

-Use your PC's command line and run the following terminal commands to create the files and folder that you need:
+Use the PC's command line and run the following terminal commands to create the files and folder that you need:

 ```bash
 mkdir devices/led